Handling whistleblowing concerns policy

 Any employee with an osteopathy-related concern about a danger, risk, malpractice or wrongdoing in their organisation can come to us if they feel unable to raise it with their employer.

-However, reporting concerns to the GOsC should be seen as a last resort.
-Any employee – whether an osteopath employed by the NHS, the receptionist at an osteopath’s practice, or a tutor at an osteopathic educational institution – should feel able to raise concerns directly with their employer.
+Reporting concerns to the GOsC should be seen as a last resort.
+Any employee should feel able to raise concerns directly with their employer.